The combination of Victron products with Pylontech lithium batteries has been tested and certified by the Victron and Pylontech R&D departments.

 You can connect multiple battery modules together to form a single large battery by connecting the RJ-45 cable supplied by Pylontech using the link ports on the battery.
 This is shown in more detail in the example wiring diagram and Pylontech manual.

-The batteries will automatically detect and link to each other, no adjustment of dip switches or software changes are necessary on the batteries.
+The batteries will automatically detect and link to each other, no adjustment of dip switches on the battery module are necessary.

-Plug the type B cable with the side which is labeled Battery BMS into the Pylontech CAN port of the master battery.
+Plug the communication cable with the side which is labeled Battery BMS into the Pylontech CAN port of the master battery.
 Plug the side labeled Victron VE.Can into the GX device.

 Then, plug a VE.Can terminator in the other VE.Can socket on the GX device.
 Two VE.Can terminators are included with the package of the GX device as an accessory, only one is used.
 Keep the other one as a spare.